 In more recent times, however, the phrase “sabbatical leave” has become synonymous with any employee taking an extended period of leave, during which time the individual is not required to report to work but still remains employed under their contract of employment.

 In many cases, especially where employees have by-passed university to join a company or organisation from a young age, or joined as a graduate trainee, they may now be looking to fulfil personal or different academic interests.
+Or those further on in their career may be looking for some extended ‘time out’, to travel for example, with the assurance of having their job to come back to.
 It may even be that an employee is looking to enhance their career prospects within your organisation by gaining additional qualifications.

 Do employers have to allow sabbatical leave?